noobshow/terms/nab/nabterms_au.md

 (g)	the price charged for the goods or services is inflated to include an undisclosed surcharge for Card payments or the price charged for the goods or services is different for a transaction processed through this facility when compared with other available forms of payment; or

-(h)	another person has provided or is to provide the goods or services the subject of the transaction to a Cardholder; or
+(h)	another person has provided or is to provide the goods or services that are the subject of the transaction to a Cardholder; or

 (i)	You did not actually supply the goods or services to a genuine Cardholder as required by the terms of the transaction, or have indicated Your intention not to do so; or